I-Bouros/seqgibbs/seqgibbs/examples/README.md

 Gibbs Algorithm is a sampling algorithm for multidimensional data.
 It invariably assumes that at all times one or a block of dimensions are updated according to a probability distribution which depends only on the values of the other dimensions of the state at that sampling time.

 There are two ways in which an update of the state:
-- update each block of the dimensions in a particular order, at each update using the update dimensions of the state (*the Systematic Scan regime*)
+- update each block of the dimensions in a particular order, at each update using the current values of the other dimensions of the state (*the Systematic Scan regime*)
 - randomly choose which block of dimensions to update, keeping all others fixed (*the Random Scan regime*).

 As of yet, the ``seqgibbs`` module covers only algorithms working with blocks of dimensions-to-update of size 1.
 This means that if at the current step in the algorithm we aim to update the jth dimension we do it according to the following formula: